Primula vulgaris: AGM cultivars

-Use
+Uses

 Both flowers and leaves are edible, the flavour ranging between mild lettuce and more bitter salad greens.
 The leaves can be cooked in soup but preferably with other plants because they are sometimes a little strong.
 The leaves can also be used for tea, and the young flowers can be made into primrose wine.
 In the past the whole plant and especially the root were considered to have analgesic, anti-spasmodic, diuretic and expectorant properties.
 It contains small amounts of saponins, and was given for colds.

-Primula vulgaris foliage contains significant amounts of vitamin C.
+P. vulgaris foliage contains significant amounts of vitamin C.